AMille-27/My_first_repo/README.md

 # My_first_repo
-Working along side the video
+Working alongside the video
+I'm so excited about being a **Data Scientist**.